“Rome was not built in a day,”

 Importance of Daily Time Table

 The human body has a clock of its own and functions best if it knows what to expect in advance.
 In other words, we are creatures of habit and habit makes certain tasks easier.
 Now you need to make preparation, recall and presentation a habit for your brain.
 A habit is so ingrained that it becomes second nature to it.

 Here comes the importance of a daily Timetable.
-Sticking to a daily timetable will prepare your body and brain for a sustained preparation for the UPSC exams.
-Additionally, with time built in for revision and mock test, you will also be building your brain capacity for recall and presentation.
+Sticking to a daily timetable will prepare your body and brain for sustained preparation for the UPSC exams.
+Additionally, with time built in for revision and mock tests, you will also be building your brain capacity for recall and presentation.

 Typically aspirants take about 1 to 1.5 years to prepare for UPSC and it is very difficult to keep up the motivation and resolve without the habit of studying daily and the plan to mark the progress.

 Also Read: Syllabus for UPSC CAPF and UPSC CSE Prelims: Know the Similarities and Differences

 How to Make a Study Plan for UPSC?

 Here is a sample timetable for aspirants, that should be kept in mind when one prepares their own study plan.

 |5:00 – 5:30 a.m.||Have tea/coffee, do your morning yoga or exercise||Improves blood flow and concentration.|